Master Agreement for AU

 8.1 Software Warranty

-Contentstack warrants for the sole benefit of the Customer that, during the Subscription Term, the Software shall perform materially with respect to the functional specifications set forth in the Documentation (“Software Warranty”).
-This Software Warranty shall not apply to any Error resulting from (a) use of the Software in an operating environment other than as set forth in the Documentation; (b) Customer's failure to follow any reasonable instructions of Contentstack or in the Documentation; (c) use of the Software outside the terms and conditions of this Agreement, the Documentation and/or the Order Form, including the Permitted Purpose; (d) Customer’s negligence, abuse, misuse or improper handling and/or use of the Software; (e) modification of the Software by anyone other than Contentstack; (f) any software, third-party applications or services that are not licensed by Contentstack; or (g) a Force Majeure Event.
+Contentstack warrants for the sole benefit of Customer that, during the Subscription Term, the Software shall perform materially in respects with the functional specifications set forth in the Documentation (“Software Warranty”).
+To the maximum extent permitted by law, this Software Warranty shall not apply to any Error resulting from and Contentstack shall not be liable for: (a) use of the Software in an operating environment other than as set forth in the Documentation; (b) Customer's failure to follow any reasonable instructions of Contentstack or in the Documentation; (c) use of the Software outside the terms and conditions of this Agreement, the Documentation and/or an applicable Order Form, including the Permitted Purpose; (d) Customer’s negligence, abuse, misuse or improper handling and/or use of the Software; (e) modification of or access to the Software or Customer Data by anyone other than Contentstack; (f) any software, third-party applications or services that are not licensed by Contentstack; or (g) a Force Majeure Event, (as defined in Section 12.5).
 At Contentstack’s election, during the Subscription Term, if Customer notifies Contentstack in writing of a breach of the Software Warranty within ten (10) days after Customer becomes aware of such breach, then Contentstack shall, at no charge: (i) respond within the times set forth in the SLA; (ii) use commercially reasonable efforts to make a correction available to the Software in accordance with the Services Description; or (iii) if such SLAs are not met, Contentstack shall remit service credits as set forth in the Services Description which shall be applied to the next invoice, or if this Agreement or Order Forms are terminated or expire without being renewed or upgraded then such service credits shall be remitted in the form of a refund credit.
 This Section 8.1 states Contentstack’s entire liability and Customer’s sole and exclusive remedy for a breach of the Software Warranty.

 8.2 Service Warranty